-A guide to problems, costs, maintenance and repair for your 2002 Toyota Sequoia
+A guide to repairs, service, and maintenance costs for your 2002 Toyota Sequoia

 A ticking noise may develop from the engine due to a cracked exhaust manifold.
 Damaged exhaust manifolds will require replacement to correct this issue.

 2002 Toyota Sequoia QuestionsA SMELL OF COOLANT WHEN ENGINE IS RUNNING (1 answer)

 SMELL COOLANT WHEN ENGINE IS RUNNING

 I just observed that the coolant level in my 2002 Toyota Sequoia keeps slowly going down to halfway between Full and Low, in about 12 to 24 hours, whether driving or parked.
 I removed the skidplate and noticed coolant dripping slowly along the lower edges of the radiator.
 The hose there seems o...

 Last time I did it was about 7 monthes ago but my question is do I need to change the oil filter and spark plugs too?
 On the last tuneup I did change them

 2002 Toyota Sequoia RecallsFront Airbag Inflator Module

 This limited regional recall is for vehicles currently registered or first sold in southern Florida, along the Gulf Coast, Puerto Rico, Hawaii, the U.S. Virgin Islands, Guam, Saipan and American Samoa.
 Upon deployment the passenger airbag inflator could rupture, increasing the risk of personal injury.
 Dealers will replace the passenger side air bag inflator to correct this concern.
 If a replacement inflator is not available, as an interim measure, the dealer will disable the front passenger air bag and advise the customer not to use the front passenger seat until a replacement inflator is installed.